“Vision without action is merely a dream. Action without vision just passes the time. Vision with action can change the world.” – Joel A. Barker

 3 Different Ways Of Financial Reporting And Analysis

 “In a perfect world, investors, board members, and executives would have full confidence in companies’ financial statements… Unfortunately, that’s not what happens in the real world, for several reasons.” – Where Financial Reporting Still Falls Short, The Harvard Business Review article

 We won’t get too deep into the ‘financial reporting rabbit hole’ at this point, but we can say with certainty that there are many, many pitfalls associated with this kind of reporting.
 Some of them are technical pitfalls, while others are ethical (Enron, anyone?).

-Right now, it’s enough to understand that there are two main ways that financial reports are standardized, and one critical element to consider when working with EU-based data of any kind:
+Right now, it’s enough to understand that there are three main ways that financial reports are standardized, and one critical element to consider when working with EU-based data of any kind:

 - The GAAP (Generally Accepted Accounting Principles).
 This is the system used by the United States, and almost no one else (just like the Imperial measurement system!).

 - The IFRS (International Financial Reporting Standards).
 This system is utilized by more than 110 countries around the world, including Canada, Australia, India, and China (although China and India have ‘customized’ the IFRS in their own ways).